-2. If the Provost finds that the sanctions imposed are excessive or inappropriate, or not permitted by law or College policy, he/she may lessen the sanctions as appropriate.
+2. If the Provost finds that the sanctions imposed are excessive or inappropriate, or not permitted by law or university policy, he/she may lessen the sanctions as appropriate.

 3. If the Provost concludes that a re-hearing cannot remedy the issue, he/she may dismiss the case.

 4. The decision of the Provost is considered final, and no further appeal may be submitted.